Babe Ruth: Personal life

+Ruth was a self described Democrat.
+In 1928, Ruth campaigned for Democratic U.S. presidential nominee Al Smith.

 Cancer and death (1946–1948)

 As early as the war years, doctors had cautioned Ruth to take better care of his health, and he grudgingly followed their advice, limiting his drinking and not going on a proposed trip to support the troops in the South Pacific.
 In 1946, Ruth began experiencing severe pain over his left eye and had difficulty swallowing.
 In November 1946, Ruth entered French Hospital in New York for tests, which revealed that he had an inoperable malignant tumor at the base of his skull and in his neck.
-The malady was a lesion known as nasopharyngeal carcinoma, or "lymphoepithelioma."
+The malady was a lesion known as nasopharyngeal carcinoma, or lymphoepithelioma.
+A physician who reviewed Ruth's autopsy in 1998 concluded that Ruth's lifelong use of tobacco "probably played a part" in his cancer.
 His name and fame gave him access to experimental treatments, and he was one of the first cancer patients to receive both drugs and radiation treatment simultaneously.
 Having lost 80 lb, he was discharged from the hospital in February and went to Florida to recuperate.
 He returned to New York and Yankee Stadium after the season started.
 The new commissioner, Happy Chandler (Judge Landis had died in 1944), proclaimed April 27, 1947, Babe Ruth Day around the major leagues, with the most significant observance to be at Yankee Stadium.
 A number of teammates and others spoke in honor of Ruth, who briefly addressed the crowd of almost 60,000.
 By then, his voice was a soft whisper with a very low, raspy tone.

 Around this time, developments in chemotherapy offered some hope for Ruth.
 The doctors had not told Ruth he had cancer because of his family's fear that he might do himself harm.
 They treated him with pterolyl triglutamate (Teropterin), a folic acid derivative; he may have been the first human subject.
 Ruth showed dramatic improvement during the summer of 1947, so much so that his case was presented by his doctors at a scientific meeting, without using his name.
 He was able to travel around the country, doing promotional work for the Ford Motor Company on American Legion Baseball.
 He appeared again at another day in his honor at Yankee Stadium in September, but was not well enough to pitch in an old-timers game as he had hoped.

 The improvement was only a temporary remission, and by late 1947, Ruth was unable to help with the writing of his autobiography, The Babe Ruth Story, which was almost entirely ghostwritten.
 In and out of the hospital in Manhattan, he left for Florida in February 1948, doing what activities he could.
 After six weeks he returned to New York to appear at a book-signing party.
 He also traveled to California to witness the filming of the movie based on the book.